 For example, someone who verbally told them that they’d be interested if the price was $100,000 lower might become a highly interested buyer who’s submitted an offer that’s very close to asking.

-Or, if an un-vetted potential buyer asks whether the seller would accept a hypothetical offer that’s well below asking, this random emailer might be called a potentially all cash offer that’s very interested around the asking price.rs are not so common.
+Or, if an unvetted potential buyer asks whether the seller would accept a hypothetical offer that’s well below asking, this random person who emailed might be described as a potentially all cash offer that’s very interested around the asking price.

 All of these white lies are exaggerations and not outright lies, which make them much easier to pull off by your typical real estate agent.

 Many foolhardy, first time home buyers will want to prove that the other offers they competed against really existed.
 This is foolish and a waste of time for a variety of reasons.

 Our partner brokers have seen this happen in person before, where a truly despicable listing agent showed an interested buyer a supposed all cash offer on his cellphone.

 Of course, the offer email was one sentence long and said “Dear Jacques, I’d still be interested in unit 3C at $1,700,000 if it’s still available.
 My offer would be all cash as discussed.
 Please let me know.
 Thank you.”

 Unfortunately for the emotionally charged buyer who really did like the property, the buyer bought the story and ended up buying the apartment.
 Whether the other buyer was ever real, we’ll never know.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.